4533-phoenix/practicebot2024/README.md

 *  Start button does a gyro reset

-MAX Speed is set in SwerveSubsystem.java but might should be in Constants of course.. see maximumSpeed = Units.feetToMeters(14.5);  is default.
+MAX Speed is now set in Constants , default was Units.feetToMeters(14.5), but changed to 6 or 8 to slow it down for testing.